themmdev/AI_Platform_Comparison/README.md

 AI Disclosure: AI tools were used for assistance in drafting test prompts and structuring data.
 A full log of prompts and reflections is included in the final report appendix.

-Author: [Your Name]
+Author: Mind

 Course: Information and Communication Technologies (ICT)

-Date: December 2024
+Date: December 2025